 Unfortunately, some adults and other children use these technologies to harm children.
-The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing children to engage in sexual behaviour such as webcam photography or face-to-face meetings. students may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders
+The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing children to engage in sexual behaviour such as webcam photography or face-to-face meetings. students may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders students are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
+The school online safety co-ordinator is the Head of School.

-Running Deer has an online safety policy which explains how we try to keep students safe in service and how we respond to online safety incidents (See flowchart, Appendix 7).
+Running Deer School has an online safety policy which explains how we try to keep students safe in school and how we respond to online safety incidents (See flowchart, Appendix 7).